 - Navigate to the Teams page and click Create new team.

 - Enter a suitable name for your team.

-- Click Proceed.
+- Click Next: Add payment details.
 You will be then asked to add your credit card details and company information (if relevant) to enable billing for the team.

-- Then click Confirm and enable to enable billing and continue setting up the team.
+- Then click Finish: Create team to enable billing and continue setting up the team.

-Once the team has been created, team owners can change the name of the team, add or remove shared applications, add or remove users, change user roles and manage billing.
+Once the team has been created, team owners can change the team’s name, add or remove shared applications, add or remove users, change user roles and manage billing.